alintulu/reana-demo-JetMETAnalysis/README.rst

 1. Input data
 -------------

 The analysis takes QCD dijet events with and without added pileup as input.
-The file format is currently AODSIM but soon migrate to MINIAOD and likely soon after NANOAOD.
+The file format is currently AODSIM but will soon migrate to MINIAOD and likely thereafter to NANOAOD.

 2. Analysis code